 “Where to?”
 He asked, the answer was obvious to him - east, like most people who sought a better place to live.
 Fools, traitors, Johrn pushed his ill thoughts aside with a forced, yet polite small smile.

-“Eastwards, my friend... eastwards to the warmth, I hope!”
+“South as south can go, my friend... less warm than the east but warmer than freezing lakes, so to the warmth, I hope!”
 He laughed.

 “You’ve a name?”
 He replied.